h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_1_17_explanation.md

 4. **Weight Vector Components**: Shows the final weight vector components w₁ and w₂ computed from the dual variables.

+This comprehensive breakdown helps visualize how the dual formulation connects the Lagrange multipliers to the final SVM solution, making the mathematical relationships more intuitive and easier to understand.

 ## Key Insights

 ### Dual Formulation Properties